Our spinal cord injury attorneys

-A protruded disc is also known as a bulging disc.
-Protruded discs happen when a herniated disc goes outward into the nerves in the spinal cord.
-The spinal disc and ligaments remain intact, however.
+.
+Protruded discs occur when a herniated disc goes outward into the nerves within the spinal cord.
+However, the spinal disc and ligaments remain intact.

-While disc protrusions and disc extrusions cause problems, the disc itself is never separated from itself.
+While disc protrusions and disc extrusions cause problems, the disc is never separated from itself.
 In a sequestered disc the inner nucleus pulposus is squeezed out completely, separating it from the main part of the spinal disc.